-IRS Drains Their Bank Accounts, So Tori Spelling Throws Lavish Easter, Dean Dodges Child Support Payment
+Tori Spelling and Dean Throw A Party As IRS Takes $700k Out Of Their Account

 “Rebuilding our marriage took time.
 And now, having a new baby, it makes sense.
 It’s like a new baby in a new relationship.”

-No matter the crisis, Tori Spelling and Dean McDermott don’t seem to understand that increasing their expenses doesn’t help wipe out their debts.

-Do you have any sympathy for Tori and Dean, or do you think they have caused their own problems with their IRS by being selfish and greedy?
+Do you have any sympathy for Tori and Dean, or do you think they have caused their own problems with the IRS?

 [Featured Image by Michael Buckner/Getty Images]